peterdu98/NNDoMath/README.md

-# Nerual network doing Math
+# Neural network doing Math

 This repository contains the implementation of neural network that is used for doing math.